 Cusco is situated on the Southeastern side of Peru, crossing through the Andes mountains.
 The city of Cusco is known as the archaeological capital of the Americas.
 Walking through Cusco is like visiting a living museum of the history of the Inca.
 Not only does the city have many ancient, archaeologic, and historic buildings, such as the Cathedral, the city also contains many artesan markets in the streets of San Andrés, along Avenida El Sol, in the Calle Triunfo, and in the Plaza de Armas.
 You are sure to find plenty to do and see on a daily basis in Cusco!

 Many people who arrive in Cusco automatically notice the change in altitude (3,310m or almost 11,000 ft), along with a strong awareness of energy, a very unique experience.
-The climate does take some getting used to, and many Peruvians recommend drinking tea to help with the acclimitazation.
+The climate does take some getting used to, and many Peruvians recommend drinking tea to help with the acclimatization.
 It's very common for most new arrivals to experience moderate altitude sickness or "soroche".
 Please discuss with your doctors ways to prevent altitude sickness before you arrive, and if altitude will have an affect on any medication you are currently taking.
-It's recommended that you eat lightly, drink lots of water and rest in your first days for a smoother transition to acclimitization.
+It's recommended that you eat lightly, drink lots of water and rest in your first days for a smoother transition.

 Region and Population